ZaremaT/2048/README.md

 ## Proposal Steps

-* Create 4x4 gameboard with 16 tiles using HTML divs and assigning
+* Create 4x4 gameboard with 16 tiles using HTML divs .
 * At the begining of the game gameboard already has with random values of 2 or 4.
 This involves creating "New Game" button
 * Create arrows that will allow to transpose values into 4 different direction.
 This involves:
 - addEventListener